 The best time to propagate is in the middle of summer when the heat is the most intense.
 If you live in a low heat area, you can house the cutting in the kitchen or near any other gentle heat source.

 - LIVE INDOOR PLANT: Bring home a beautiful Chinese Evergreen for a tropical feel.
-Aglonema houseplants are lush and green, ready to liven up any space with real plants.
-Let this popular indoor live plant dramatically improve room decor aesthetic, bringing a focal point to any living room decor, office decor, and bedroom decor.
+These houseplants are lush and green, ready to liven up any space.
+They also improve room aesthetic, bringing a focal point to any living room, office, and bedroom décor

 In Conclusion